nullhack/python-project-template/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [x] Improve documentation
-- [ ] Update packages and look for new industry standards to include
+- [X] Update packages and look for new industry standards to include
+- [ ] Automatically deploy new documentation on new PR merged
+- [ ] Make the github actions and gitea actions run without errors

 See the [open issues](https://github.com/nullhack/python-project-template/issues) for a full list of proposed features (and known issues).